 Making homemade churros can be a bit intimidating, as there’s frying involved.
 A much simpler idea is to bake them!
 This is one of those great recipes that will have you wondering how these warm churros fresh out of the oven have never been touched by hot frying oil!

-They are deep golden brown and crispy on the outside and perfectly chewy on the inside.
-Let’s dive in!
+Baked churros are deep golden brown and crispy on the outside and perfectly chewy on the inside.
+Let's dive in!

 Disclosure: I have included links to some great products and services that I think you’ll love.
 I use them myself and only recommend them because I love them.
 If you purchase via the links I may earn a small commission.